preservim/vim-pencil/README.markdown

 :set textwidth=74
 ```

-That’s a strong hint to _pencil_ that it should assume hard line breaks,
+This informs _pencil_ that it should assume hard line breaks, regardless
-regardless of whether or not soft line wrap is the default editing mode
+of whether or not soft line wrap is the default editing mode for files of
-for files of type ‘markdown’.
+type ‘markdown’.

+You explicitly specify soft wrap mode by specifying a textwidth of `0`:

 ```
 <!-- vim: set tw=0 :-->
 ```

-If textwidth is `0` as shown above, then _pencil_ assumes you want soft
-line wrap.

-Note that even if the modelines feature is disabled (such as for security
+Note that if the modelines feature is disabled (such as for security
 reasons) the textwidth will still be set by this plugin.

 ### Detect via sampling